GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

 The **Camera controls** section allows selection of the camera controls.

 * A combo box allows selection of the camera control style.
-This can be either **CAD control style** or **FPS control style**. depending on the control style the user is most familiar with, whether it be a modeling (CAD) package or a gaming application (FPS).
+This can be either **CAD control style**, **FPS control style** or **Axis-free control style** and is chosen depending on the control style the user is most familiar with, whether it be a modeling (CAD) package or a gaming application (FPS).
+  The **Axis-free** camera does not constrain the camera by orienting itself with a global up-axis.
+This is useful for applications that do not have a natural up-axis, like space exploration games.
   The camera setting is global, so changing the camera style on the TLAS viewer pane selects the same camera style on the BLAS viewer pane, and vice versa.
 Switching from CAD control style to FPS control style will not retain the CAD focal point, so upon switching back to CAD you will need to focus on an instance again to revolve the camera around it.